 If you're an EEA national who has come to the UK and wants to claim certain means-tested benefits, you must meet the conditions of the habitual residence test (HRT).
 This test is carried out to make sure that if you're planning to claim these benefits, you've a legal right to be in the UK (the right to reside) and that you're intending to settle here for the time being (habitual residence).
 Once you show that you satisfy the right to reside part of the test you must then go on to show that you are habitually resident in the UK, Isle of Man, Channel Islands or Ireland (the 'Common Travel Area').

-The habitual residence part of the test applies to British citizens returning to the UK after time spent living or working abroad abroad, as well as to EEA national coming to the UK.
+The habitual residence part of the test applies to British citizens returning to the UK after time spent living or working abroad, as well as to EEA nationals coming to the UK.

 This page explains how a decision is made on whether you pass the habitual residence test.

 Proving your right to reside and intention to settle in the UK can be difficult.
 If you're unsure about anything, seek the help of an adviser.

 If you need more help

 When you fill in your benefits claim form, you will be asked questions to decide whether you are subject to the habitual residence test.

 Based on your answers, the Department of Work and Pensions (DWP), HM Revenue and Customs (HMRC) or local authority will ask you for more information to decide if you are habitually resident.